BalazsHoranyi/movie_stream/README.rst

   This admin command may take a bit depending on internet speed, as it is also integrating with a stream api.
   It is however resumable and you don't have to wait for it to finish to move on.

-  Celery
+#### Celery
-  ^^^^^^

-  This app comes with Celery and utilized it to run LightFM model generation in the background.
+  This app comes with Celery and is utilized it to run LightFM model generation in the background.

   The default configuration for the broker is utilizing the following broker url: *'amqp://guest:guest@localhost:5672'* Which is a rabbitmq broker running on local host.
 You may however use your favorite broker as long as your change the broker url under *setting/base.py*